 - a member of the College of Psychologists;

-- a medical doctor;
+- a duly qualified medical practitioner;

 - a practicing member of the Saskatchewan Registered Nurses Association or the Registered Psychiatric Nurses Association of Saskatchewan;